All Products

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeyStringYesThe name of the source field to parse.
+SourceKeyStringYesThe source field to be expanded.

-• true (default): Reports an error.
+• true (default): reports an error.

-• false: Does not report an error.
+• false: does not report an error.

-• true (default): Keeps the source field.
+• true (default): keeps the source field.

-• false: Discards the source field.
+• false: discards the source field.

-• true (default): Keeps the raw log.
+• true (default): keeps the source log.

-• false: Discards the raw log.
+• false: discards the source log.

-• false (default): Does not expand arrays.
+• false (default): does not expand arrays.

-• true: Expands arrays.
-For example, {"k":["1","2"]} is expanded into {"k[0]":"1","k[1]":"2"}.
+• true: expands arrays.
+For example, {"k":["1","2"]} is expanded to {"k[0]":"1","k[1]":"2"}.

 Filter logs